tanayseven/personal-website.archive.makebuild/README.md

 # Install all the requirements (recommended to use an isolated Python 3.5 virtualenv)
 pip install -r requirements.txt

+# Serve the website on a static server
+./manage serve

 # Build the project into static pages
 ./manage build

 # Run all the unit tests
 py.test

-# Run all the Behave based BDD Gherkin acceptance tests
+# Run all the Behave based BDD Gherkin smoke tests
 behave

+# Run all the test for the project
+./manage test
 ```

 License